 “More than half of the patients I see with hearing loss don’t believe they have a problem.
 They say things like, ‘It’s not me, everybody just mumbles,’ or ‘If only people would speak more clearly.”

 Bupa has recently launched new Bupa Hearing clinics in Adelaide, Brisbane and the Gold Coast to add to the six clinics across Melbourne, providing hearing assessments from accredited audiologists.
 All patients are welcome – you don’t have to be a Bupa member.
-You can find a list of clinics here.

 Mr Scarborough says many people shy away from hearing aids because they don’t understand how discrete and high tech they’ve become.